 Dorothy Cohen Schwartzman

 Dorothy was the first woman to pass the bar in Fairfield County, Connecticut.
-After practicing law for seven years, she began working in social welfare and later traveled with her husband while he served in the armed forces.
-Throughout her life, she remained in contact with her fellow Founders and always portrayed the ideals and principles of the Sorority that she helped to establish.
+After practicing law for seven years, Dorothy began working in social welfare and later traveled with her husband while he served in the armed forces.
+Throughout her life, she remained in contact with her fellow Founders and always portrayed the ideals and principles of the Sorority she helped to establish.

 Ida Bienstock Landau